5 Smart Ways To Avoid Overbooking At Your Naija Event

 Avoid overbooking your Nigerian event with smart tools, daily tracking, and clear guest limits.

-1. Use a Reliable Online Ticketing Platform
+1. Use a Reliable Online Ticketing System (No More “Send Me Your Name” Lists)

-2. Set Clear RSVP Limits
+2. Set Clear & Firm RSVP Rules (No Plus-Ones Allowed)

 “This invite admits only one person.
 No extra guests will be allowed.”

-3. Always Monitor Ticket Sales Daily
+3. Monitor Ticket Sales Daily Especially in the Final Week

 Tags: